consoledotdev/home/content/tools/server-monitoring.md

 monitoring products.
 These can be simple host or metric based triggers but Datadog also supports alerting on anomalies, events, forecast behavior, outlier detection, process monitoring and composites of all these types.
-Notifications are built into Datadog’s team collaboration system which can notify via email, Jira, PagerDuty, Slack, webhooks and others.
+Notifications are built into Datadog's team collaboration system which can notify via email, Jira, PagerDuty, Slack, webhooks and others.

 {{< close-div >}}